-Tacoma, Washington was the host of WWE’s first ever Stomping Grounds pay-per-view.
-It was nice to see the company revert back to orginal show names unlike naming the show after a stipulation like Hell in a Cell or Elimination Chamber.
-Fans were negative about the show from the start due to making the matches exactly the same as Money in […]
+Tacoma, Washington was the host of WWE’s first-ever Stomping Grounds pay-per-view.
+It was nice to see the company revert back to original show names unlike naming the show after a stipulation like Hell in a Cell or Elimination Chamber.
+Fans were negative about the show from the start due to making the matches exactly the same as Money in the […]

-Tacoma, Washington was the host of WWE’s first ever Stomping Grounds pay-per-view.
-It was nice to see the company revert back to orginal show names unlike naming the show after a stipulation like Hell in a Cell or Elimination Chamber.
+Tacoma, Washington was the host of WWE’s first-ever Stomping Grounds pay-per-view.
+It was nice to see the company revert back to original show names unlike naming the show after a stipulation like Hell in a Cell or Elimination Chamber.

 Fans were negative about the show from the start due to making the matches exactly the same as Money in the Bank and most recently Super ShowDown.